Is DMD Hereditary? 6 Facts About Genetic Testing

 • Walking on the tips of their toes

-Genetic testing can also help tell the difference between DMD and Becker muscular dystrophy.
+Genetic testing may also help tell the difference between DMD and BMD.
 Mutations that disrupt the dystrophin gene more severely typically lead to DMD, while mutations that cause more minor changes often cause BMD.
 BMD causes similar symptoms to DMD, but the symptoms tend to be less severe and appear later on in childhood.

 2. Genetic Testing May Be Useful for Females

-When a female has an abnormal dystrophin gene on one X chromosome, they generally have a normal gene on the other X chromosome.
+Muscular Dystrophy Association (MDA) has found that when a female has an abnormal dystrophin gene on one X chromosome, they generally have a normal gene on the other X chromosome.
 This means that their cells will likely still make enough dystrophin protein and they won’t develop DMD.
-In rare cases, however, a female with a mutation may experience muscle or heart symptoms.
+However, a female with a mutation may experience muscle or heart symptoms.

 Mothers with one abnormal copy of the dystrophin gene are known as carriers.
-They have a 50 percent chance of passing the mutation on to their children.
+They have a 50 percent chance of passing the mutation on to their children, per MDA.

-If you are a female who has a family member with DMD, it may help to undergo genetic testing.
-This can inform you about whether you are at risk for experiencing heart problems or having a child with DMD.
+MDA recommends that if you are a female who has a family member with DMD, it may help to undergo genetic testing to see if you have abnormalities in the DMD gene.
+This can tell you whether you’re at risk for cardiomyopathy (heart problems) or having a child with DMD.

 3. Genetic Testing May Help Your Doctor Recommend Treatments